jfcloutier/karma_system/design_notes/cognition_actors.md

 * A (dynamic) CA predicts its observations of the experiences of CAs in its umwelt
   * A CA begins life with an empty causal theory that predicts random, domain-bounded observations or prior observations.
   * If the CA has a causal theory, it uses it to predict the next observations.
-* A CA predicts the success of its affordances using its causal theory.
-It also remembers the effecticeness of previously executed affordances.
+* A CA predicts the success of its plans using its causal theory.
+It also remembers the effecticeness of previously executed plans.
 * If a prediction is met with a prediction error, the prediction error becomes the latest observation, else the uncontested prediction is the observation.
 * A CA drops repeated states (state = observations in the same timeframe) - i.e. a CA's perceived time stands still while its umwelt does not appear to change.